nicholasmabrams/node-ts-mongo-crud-api/README.md

 > Other modern versions of the software above should should work too, however this project has only been tested using the above recommended configurations.

-> If you already another modern version of NodeJS listed above installed on your machine, you may find it handy to use Node Version Manager to seamlessly manage switching to and from a variety of NodeJS and NPM versions.
+> If you already have another modern version of NodeJS listed above installed on your machine, you may find it handy to use Node Version Manager to seamlessly manage switching to and from a variety of NodeJS and NPM versions.

 * Download and install [Postman REST API tool](https://www.postman.com/downloads/)